pozdeyevlab/gwas-analysis/gwasqc/README.md

 A custom pipeline for harmonizing REGENIE/SAIGE summary stats from a variety of bio-banks.

 # How to use
+Follow the steps below to replicate this analysis.
+We have provided a sample test set which can be found in `example_inputs`.
+This example takes a subset of varaints from chromosomes 21 and 22, from publicly available FinnGen data and aligns it to gnomAd.

 ### Environment & Dependency Set Up
-If the steps below do not work please contact samantha.l.white@cuanschutz.edu for assistance.
 ```bash
 git clone https://github.com/pozdeyevlab/gwasqc.git
 cd gwasqc